MDob/portfolio/content/project/phd/index.md

 ---
-title: Nanoplasmonics Research Group
+title: Silicon Quantum Technology Lab
-summary: A research group at the University of Victoria using nanostructured metals for optical trapping and more.
+summary: A research group at the Simon Fraser University building quantum technologies using silicon.
+They have explored silicon defects as quantum bits and are working to develop a 'photonic link' between spin qubits and photon qubits in silicon.
 tags:
-- Research
+- PhD
-date: "2020-09-09T00:00:00Z"
+date: "2022-09-01T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""